RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 Depreciation

-There are a number of variables that can affect the rate of depreciation on an RV.
-Make, model, age and kilometre count all have an effect.
+A number of variables can affect the rate of depreciation of an RV.
+Make, model, age and kilometre count can all have an effect.

-Then there’s supply and demand at the time you choose to sell.
+Then, there’s supply and demand when you choose to sell.
 Plus, more expensive motorhomes will have a higher depreciation factor than cheaper models.

 Other factors include: